 The Dearth of Cybersecurity Professionals

 The industry is in dire need of cybersecurity talent, and the employability potential for well-trained professionals is vast.
 The cybersecurity job market is expected to grow from $75 billion in 2015 to $170 billion by 2020.
-In another survey by Solution and Service, the cybersecurity market is expected to grow by $232 by 2022.
+In another forecast by MarketsandMarkekts, cybersecurity market to grow from USD 152.71 billion in 2018 to USD 248.6 billion by 2023 which is expected to be at a CAGR of 10.2% from 2018 to 2023.
 Cybersecurity Ventures have further predicted that there will be 3.5 million unfilled cybersecurity jobs by 2021.